Menu

 1 Year (August to June)

-This NC Engineering Practice course will give you the knowledge and skills you require to work in mechanical and manufacture engineering industry.
-This exciting course will allow you to progress into employment or further study.
+This NC Engineering Practice (Level 5) course provides an introduction to the world of engineering practice.
+It will provide the knowledge and skills you require to work in the mechanical and manufacturing engineering industry and will allow you to progress into employment as an apprentice or to further study in a range of engineering disciplines on Level 6 courses.
 If you enjoy problem solving and like to know how things work then this is the course for you.
-Qualified engineers are in high demand linking into industry 4.0.
-We have a renowned reputation for engineering, with cutting edge technology and staff to support this.

 What will I learn?